Ganga Aarti Varanasi: Your Essential Guide & Tips

 3. Rooftop Cafés & Restaurants Nearby

-Places like The Rooftop Café, Ganga View Café, or Brown Bread Bakery offer elevated views with food and drinks.
-Some may charge a minimum spend but provide a comfortable, less chaotic experience.
+Establishments like The Rooftop Café, Ganga View Café, or Brown Bread Bakery provide elevated perspectives with food and drinks.
+Some may require a minimum spend, offering a comfortable and less crowded experience for your visit.

 4. VIP Seats (Paid Viewing Platforms)